chaytanc/disinfo/README.md

 ### 3. Access Application
 - Open `http://localhost:3000`
 - **Sign in with Google/Email** (uses shared authentication)
+  - NOTE: you should have an account set up through contacting Chaytan.
+If you don't, please contact me through first at chaytan@uw.edu
-- Upload CSV datasets or use sample data
+- Upload your own CSV datasets.
+Sample datasets may have access issues currently.
+  - A sample dataset is available to download from this repository: sample_data.csv
 - Run analysis and visualize results

 **That's it!** No configuration needed - the shared infrastructure handles authentication and setup.